gevuong/Developer-Projects/art_sharing_api/README.md

 open postgres
 rails new project_name --database=postgresql
 bundle install
-rails db:create
-be rails routes
+rails g migration createArtworkShare rails db:create be rails routes

+**When a client makes an HTTP request, the webserver receives it and hands it off to Rails.
+The Rails router looks up the controller action to call.
+As mentioned, it creates an instance of the controller to handle the response.
+The router then calls the appropriate method on the controller instance.**

+The controller instance then takes over the request processing.
+It runs the given method.
+As part of its work in the method, it should render a response or issue a redirect.

+After issuing the response, the request is over and the connection between client-and-server is closed.
+The controller instance is discarded.
 * A resource is anything in your application that you will be CRUDing.

 * A RESTful resource can either be a collection of objects or a single instance.
 These collections/instance have access to CRUD actions dictated by HTTP methods.